 - Let yourself be amazed by what you’ve accomplished.
 Look back once in a while and be proud of having taken the harder, less-comfortable path.
 You have high goals for yourself and you are fighting for them.
 That is no small feat.

-—Ana Fota is a 2018 alumna of Fordham College at Lincoln Center and a news assistant at The New York Times.
+—Ana Fota is a 2018 alumna of Fordham College at Lincoln Center.
+After graduation, she worked as a news assistant at The New York Times.
+She is currently a social media manager and reporter for POLITICO Europe.